core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * prefix:       sid
 * reference:    [[THISRFC]]

-## Modification of IANA registry: "YANG Module Names" {#yang-module-names-modificatoin}

-This documents adds new columns in the "YANG module names" registry {{RFC6020}}.
-Namely:
-* sid-file: the .sid file corresponding to a given YANG model.

-YANG modules CAN be added or new versions can be inserted without specifying .sid file.

-## Create new IANA Registry: "SID-Mega-Range" registry {#mega-range-registry}
+## Create new IANA Registry: "SID Mega-Range" registry {#mega-range-registry}

-The name of this registry is "SID mega-range".
-This registry is used to record the delegation of the management of a block of SIDs to third parties (e.g. SDO, registrar).
+The name of this registry is "SID Mega-Range".
+This registry is used to record the delegation of the management of a block of SIDs to third parties (e.g. SDOs, registrars, etc).

 ### Structure